prots-srs/SpringBoot-restful-citizens/README.md

-# Java practical RESTful as HATEOAS
+# Java practical RESTful service as HATEOAS

-Citizens and their family relations
+Citizens and their family relations:
+-marriages
+-parenthood
+-sibling